 One reason correctional nursing is a specialty is that we deal with a unique patient population.
+We need to know how to work with inmate patients.
 Many of our inmate patients have lived much of their lives on the margins of society.
 These individuals have learned to deal with life, many times, through manipulation and deceit.
 Like an illusionist, they can distract and divert attention while accomplishing their goal.
 This is the first of a series of post explaining some common inmate tactics to obtain secondary gain in their interactions with healthcare staff.
 The challenge is to be ever alert to the potential for manipulation in the nurse-patient relationship without becoming jaded or cynical in dealing with our patient population.
 For more on maintaining a good nursing perspective in corrections, check out this Correctional Nursing Today podcast.

 Tactics used by inmates to gain an advantage with correctional nursing staff:

 - Flattery – Simple statements like “You look good today” or “You are the only nurse who knows what to do around here” flatter the nurse and create a relationship.

 - Empathy/Sympathy– The patient seeks to establish an identity that is ‘just like you’ by making empathetic comments about the work experience like “I know what you are going through.
 I used to have a very stressful job.”